STORY OF AN ARTIST

 Madeline L. Reamy

-Madeline L. Reamy began drawing as a very young child, capturing remarkable likenesses of people and animals when she was only three years old.
-Encouraged by family and friends, she later studied painting at Philadelphia College of Art (now University of the Arts) and in Paris, France where she earned her undergraduate degree in art and art history.
-She continued to paint after college in her free time, while pursuing a career in museum work, earning a Masters of Fine Arts from Syracuse University on a full scholarship.
 Her museum career provided a creative outlet in developing a variety of education programs incorporating art and music.
-She was often asked to design event invitations and printed material to promote museum exhibits and events.
+She often designed event invitations and printed material to promote museum exhibits and events.
 In the late 1990s, Madeline developed a side career as an animal caregiver and at the same time – her desire to return to painting and specifically pet portraits – was rekindled.
-She began doing commissions of pet paintings for others and this work has continued to the present day.
+She began doing commissions for pet paintings, and this work has continued to the present day.